Self-Admitted GenAI Usage in Open-Source Software: Existing Guidelines for GenAI Usage

 \subsubsection{Developer Survey on GenAI Governance}

-Based on the analysis of the before-mentioned policies and usage guidelines, we designed ten questions regarding (i) the necessity of GenAI tool guidance; (ii) the necessity of documenting prompts and their generated contents; (iii) actions on generated content before integrating; and (iv) rationale behind policies and usage guidelines of real-world GenAI tool.
-In the following, we will use $D$ to refer to individual developers that participated in our survey.
+Based on the analysis of the before-mentioned policies and usage guidelines, we designed ten questions regarding (i) the necessity of GenAI tool guidance; (ii) the necessity of documenting prompts and their generated contents; (iii) actions on generated content before integrating; and (iv) the rationale behind policies and usage guidelines of real-world GenAI tools.
+In the following, we will use $D$ to refer to individual developers who participated in our survey.

 \textbf{General GenAI Usage Guidance:} Five developers highlighted the necessity of regulating the usage of GenAI tools in software projects.
 They cited concerns such as copyright issues, license violations, and ethical considerations as key reasons for establishing guidelines.
 For instance, respondent $D_3$ remarked that \enq{using GenAI is a highly ethical question.
 With a regulation, one can take a stance.} The motivation for guidelines and regulations varied, with $D_6$ stating that \enq{it [GenAI tool usage] is convenient, but can be detrimental to the codebase if used fully unregulated,} while $D_2$ noted that \enq{it largely depends on the risk appetite and sensitivity of the project/organization.} Interestingly, $D_5$ expressed a negative view of regulating GenAI tool usage, arguing that it could hinder productivity.
 They stated: \enq{No, instead, humanity must fully harness the potential of AI to unleash productivity.
 Regulating its usage too tightly would hinder innovation and slow down progress.
 Instead of imposing external regulations on AI usage, human society should develop autogenous forms of regulation, driven by shared values, ethical guidelines, and adaptive practices.} When asked about specific aspects of software projects that should be regulated, developers expressed concerns primarily about unlicensed training datasets and potential licensing conflicts associated with AI-generated code.
 For example, $D_1$ observed \enq{It's unclear what the license of AI-generated code is.
 AIs have been trained on all kinds of licenses, so what license is the generated code?}